Infectious Disease Prevention

 - Know if a prevention program is working

-Our disease surveillance focuses on diseases that are of high concern to American Indian people.
-Working with over 20 hospitals and laboratories that serve the Navajo and White Mountain Apache reservations, we monitor invasive diseases caused by the following bacteria:
+Our disease surveillance focuses on diseases that are of high concern to Native Americans.
+Working with over 20 hospitals and laboratories that serve on the Navajo Nation and White Mountain Apache Tribal lands, we monitor invasive diseases caused by the following bacteria:

 - Haemophilus influenzae